How does Motorsport sponsorship work?

 1) Work with a sports marketing agency, it does not necessarily have to be RTR Sports, but It must be expert in the field you are entering

 Someone that knows the players and the rules of the game and that keeps you away from mistakes, someone that saves you time and money.
-Great professionals ( look our Motorsport Sponsorship case histories) in other areas but with no mileage in the Paddock, need time to gain the necessary experience needed to manage complex programs that have to be implemented within another event that has different priorities from yours, and a set schedule, built around the races to be broadcasted at a certain time.
+Great professionals in other areas but with no mileage in the Paddock, need time to gain the necessary experience needed to manage complex programs that have to be implemented within another event that has different priorities from yours, and a set schedule, built around the races to be broadcasted at a certain time.
 Do not exclude them, just support them with someone that can avoid missteps and capable of spotting all the upcoming opportunities.

 2) The same thing applies to point 2 (overwhelming).
 Work with a sports marketing agency